What is Interest-Based Negotiation?

 Throughout this article, interest-based bargaining has been compared to position-based bargaining.
 Position-based negotiation is the opposite of integrative bargaining in many ways, and it is recommended less often than interest-based bargaining.
 Position-based negotiation focuses solely on the positions and refuses to consider anything outside of that position.
 Several key differences between the techniques include:

-• Other Participants: Another important distinction is the way that each technique views the opposition.
+Another important distinction is how each technique views the opposition.
 In position-based bargaining, the opposition is an adversary that must be defeated to win.
 In interest-based negotiation, the opposing party is a cooperative problem-solver whose interests matter as much as their own to the solution.

-• Openness: When the parties are relying on positions, they will usually guard their underlying interests and may even use tricks or mislead the other party.
-Interest-based negotiators will be open and share their concerns with the opposing party to further encourage creative, possible solutions.
+When the parties are relying on positions, they will usually guard their underlying interests and may even use tricks or mislead the other party.
+Interest-based negotiators will be open and share their concerns with the opposing party to encourage creative, possible solutions further.

 When parties participate in a position-based negotiation, they will feel the need to do whatever is necessary to achieve their position.
-This is why interest-based negotiation is so important because it allows the parties to rely on and work with each other in this solution and move forward.
+This is why this style of negotiation is so important because it allows the parties to rely on and work with each other in this solution and move forward.

 Conclusion:

-Interest-based negotiation is the sweet spot in a negotiation where the parties are able to both get what they want and encourage the opposing party to do the same.
+Interest-based negotiation is the sweet spot in a negotiation where the parties can both get what they want and encourage the opposing party to do the same.
 It protects the interests of everyone involved and finds creative ways to add value.

 This article has defined the practice, outlined how to use it, discussed the reasons it is important, and compared it to position-based negotiation.
 By doing so, we hope that we have helped you understand how to use integrative bargaining well in negotiations moving forward.